GoogleCloudPlatform/training-data-analyst/blogs/babyweight_keras/README.md

 ## Setup

 1. Create a new GCP project and enable the following API.
-- AI Platform
+- AI Platform Training & Prediction API
+- Notebooks API
-- Dataflow
+- Dataflow API

 2. Launch a new notebook instance from the "AI Platform -> Notebook" menu.
 Choose "TensorFlow Enterprise 2.3 without GPUs" for the instance type.